Bismarck City Commission rejects compensation study

-BISMARCK, N.D. - The Bismarck City Commission discussed a new study to keep the city's pay and benefits balanced with other communities in our area.
+The Bismarck City Commission discussed a new study to keep the city's pay and benefits balanced with other communities in our area.

 Commissioners voted 4 to 1 to reject the more than $30,000 study.